National Health Insurance Scheme in Nigeria (NHIS)

 You can pay premiums upfront annually, monthly, weekly, or daily using airtime, Tailored Product Vouchers (TPV), and other electronic payment channels.

-To initiate the enrollment process, dial *616# on any mobile network using your mobile phone.
+Basically, to initiate the enrollment process, dial *616# on any mobile network using your mobile phone.

-This action will activate the USSD menu which will take you through the entire process and allow you to input your biodata, select the Health Management Organization (HMO) & healthcare facility of your choice, as well as the periodic schedule of payment.
+This action will activate the USSD menu which will take you through the entire process and allow you to input your biodata,

 III.
 Voluntary Contributors Social Health Insurance Programmes (VCSHIP)